PiotrNowickii/Portfolio/README.md

 * Space Detour
   A 2d survival RPG game where the player crash lands on an alien planet.
 The player has to gather resources, complete quests and explore to rebuild their ship and escape.
 * Sokoban-like game
-  A puzzle game for my game development class assignmnet, for which I'm going to be using Unity's New Input System and Command Pattern
+  A puzzle game for my game development class assignment, for which I'm going to be using Unity's New Input System and Command Pattern